ProfJski/RaylibOpOverloads/README.md

 Presto!
 All the data about your camera will be printed: its position, target, up vector, projection type, FOV and camera matrix.
 Great for debugging, logging, etc.

 ### What it isn't
-If you are looking for a C++ wrapper, there are projects such as [https://github.com/RobLoach/raylib-cpp](raylib-cpp).
+If you are looking for a C++ wrapper, there are projects such as [Rob Loach's raylib-cpp at https://github.com/RobLoach/raylib-cpp](https://github.com/RobLoach/raylib-cpp).
 No new methods or objects are introduced in my header, merely operator overloads, many of which call RayLib functions.

 ## List of Overloads
 ### Arithmetic operators: